 Use a towel to dry the area where the frame was, and a stiff brush to clean any leftovers or residue left behind.
 After that area is free of any scrap, mix a tub-patching compound and apply using a putty knife to fill in the possible holes or cracks left behind from the removal.
 It is important to note that the compound must be allowed to dry out completely for about 12-13 hours, and it is obviously not advisable to use the bath tub until the compound is fully dry.
 Do note that tile grout should not be used to fill gaps in fiberglass, and a recommendable patching compound, which gives a waterproof and permanent solution to any left behind screw holes should be used.

 Step 3: Install the Tension Rod

 A typical measurement for Tension rod’s installation is approximately 3-4 inches from the ceiling of the shower.
 However, a more specific position is the height, as per the dimensions of your bathroom, at which the hanging curtain does not touch the floor but is lower than the top edge of the bath tub.
 After determining the height, put the brackets on both sides of the shower that will hold the rod.
 These brackets will come with the rod itself when you buy it from the store.
-Slid the curtain rings over the rod.
+Slide the curtain rings over the rod.
 Raise the rod to that height, press one side of the rod to the wall and slide the other side (with the cap) into place.
 Adjust the rod until it is tight enough to support the curtain effectively.

 Step 3: Hang the Curtains